LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 - **Slot targeting graphics** are effectively baked into the pane backgrounds, so they come after the same compression for the same reason.

-### A beached aquatic unit does nothing and nothing notices
-`todo.locomotion.beached` -- see also `todo.locomotion.sinker`, `fact.pathing.dropfaults`, `todo.pathing.recoveryladders`

-**TRIAGED 2026-08-30 -- BACKLOG, NO PRIORITY SET.** Recorded now while the vanilla precedent is fresh.
-The rescue already exists in the recovery ladders; what is missing is the detector, the animation and the suppression.

-**HALF BUILT ALREADY.** `environmentCheck` / `envUnsuitable` answers "can THIS chassis live at THIS port", withdraws a unit whose footprint stops suiting it, and brings it back when the port floods or drains.
-That is the SPAWN-SIDE half.
-What is missing is the case where an aquatic unit spawns legally into water and then ends up on dry land partway through a task.
-Nothing detects it and nothing reacts; it simply stands there.

-**VANILLA HAS THE ANSWER AND THE FILES ARE NAMED.** `/monsters/flopState.lua` and `/monsters/swimmingMonster.lua`, both read 2026-08-30.

-    -- swimmingMonster.lua, the detector
-    if not mcontroller.liquidMovement() then
-      if self.state.stateDesc() ~= "flopState" then
-        self.state.pickState({flop = true})
-      end
-    end

-`flopState` then jumps in a random direction on a timer, sets the `flopping` animation state, and returns true the moment `liquidMovement()` is true again -- so the state ENDS ITSELF on rescue rather than being cancelled from outside.
-Larger vanilla fish flop; smaller ones (a different script, not read) just die.

-**THE DESIGN, AND IT IS A SMALL ONE.** Flop is the "save me" behaviour, not the rescue.
-A unit that flops long enough for the existing recovery ladders to teleport it home IS the correct outcome -- the port wants the unit back at work, and `rehomeUnit` is instant, free and always works.
-So this is a DETECTOR plus an ANIMATION plus a suppression, and the rescue already exists.

-**THREE THINGS TO SETTLE BEFORE WRITING IT.**

-**`flopState` USES `mcontroller.controlDown()`, WHICH THIS FILE ALREADY KNOWS IS UNSAFE.** See `fact.pathing.dropfaults`: it presses down and then checks whether it has landed, so the tick it arrives has already had a down issued and it falls through the surface it just reached.
-In vanilla that is harmless -- a fish on land has nowhere to fall.
-On a player's base, over a platform, a flopping unit would drop through the floor.
-COPY THE JUMP, NOT THE `controlDown`.

-**AN ACTION STATE WILL SUPPRESS IT.** groundPet's update reads

-    if self.actionState.stateDesc() == "" and not self.state.update(dt) then

-so a plain `%a+State` script only runs when NO action state holds the unit.
-An aquatic unit beached mid-task is inside `petportsTaskAction`, which means a flopState of ours would never be reached.
-Either the task action has to yield on `not liquidMovement()`, or the detection belongs inside the action rather than beside it.
-THIS IS THE REAL WORK; the flop itself is twenty lines.

-**AMPHIBIOUS IS EXEMPT.** That chassis keeps gravity and walks on land by design, so beaching is aquatic-only.
-The two share enough config that a check written against the wrong one would look like it worked.

-**WHAT COUNTS AS BEACHED** is not `liquidMovement()` alone for us -- `PETPORTS_SUBMERGED_FILL` is 0.9 and already defines "in water" for the pathing side.
-Whether a shallow puddle counts as rescued needs a number, and it should be the same number, or a unit will flop its way into a puddle and stop.

-**BATCH IT.** A flop needs a `flopping` animation state in all four chassis animations. `todo.unit.species` and the `drone_placeholder` rename touch the same files, and the fade work already opened them once this session.

 ### Sinker locomotion -- ground pathing that will not swim
 `todo.locomotion.sinker` -- see also `fact.pathing.liquidthreshold`, `dead.locomotion.pelagic`, `todo.unit.species`